gao-kelly/dog-detector/README.md

 # dog_detector
 simple dog detector using neural network model.

-this is my first experimentation with deep learning
+experimentation with deep learning for the first time